Morgan Stanley, Citigroup settle brokerage dispute

 Citigroup's appraisal worked out to about 50 times current one-year earnings compared with Morgan Stanley's appraisal at 20 times.

-Citigroup has been carrying its 49 percent stake at $11.3 billion; the agreement implies it is worth some $4.7 billion less than that.
+Citigroup has been carrying its 49 percent stake at roughly $11 billion, and the agreement implies it is worth some $4 billion less than that.
 Citigroup had warned of the possibility of an accounting charge to adjust its balance sheet when it disclosed in July how much less Morgan Stanley said the brokerage was worth.

-Citigroup will take a charge of $4.7 billion before taxes and a $2.9 billion charge after taxes to reflect the lower value of its remaining stake, the bank said an 8-K filing with the U.S. Securities and Exchange Commission on Tuesday.

-Morgan Stanley's 14 percent buy-in will not hurt Citigroup's estimated capital levels under Basel III regulatory measures, Citigroup said.

 For Morgan Stanley, buying more of the brokerage is part of a strategy to become less reliant on the volatile securities trading business and the investment banking business, which has been in a long rut.